1ejheinz/Genealogical-Website-/README.md

 This repository contains the new coding for the upcoming site.

 ## Getting Started
- You can view the site after tge 2025 release at tge URL above.
+ You can view the site after the 2025 release at the URL above.

 ### Prerequisites
 - Chrome with third party cookies enabled